Duggan, Edmonton

 Duggan is a residential neighbourhood in south Edmonton, Alberta, Canada.
-The neighbourhood is "named for J.J.
-Duggan (a pioneer citizen and former mayor of Edmonton's early rival, the City of Strathcona)".
+The neighbourhood is "named for John Joseph Duggan (1868-1952), an early businessman and mayor of the town of Strathcona and the City of Strathcona.
+He is remembered by the Duggan House on Saskatchewan Drive, the Duggan School and the Duggan Bridge.

 The community is represented by the Duggan Community League, established in 1971, which maintains a community hall and outdoor rink located at 106 Street and 37 Avenue.